-By the mid 1970's an increasing interest resulted in an explosion of boats available for hire.
-This had spin offs in many directions including a souvenir market for items painted in the traditional patterns of 'roses and castles'.
-People who had enjoyed hiring boats bought their own or wanted new properties backing onto the canals and many more groups sprang up to promote the restoration of individual canals that were thought to be lost forever.
-In the last twenty years, there has been a few new waterways built.
-In 2012 the British Waterways Board, who had managed the canals since the 1960's, evolved into the Canal and River Trust.
+By the mid 1970’s an increasing interest resulted in an explosion of boats available for hire.
+This had spin offs in many directions including a souvenir market for items painted in the traditional patterns of ‘roses and castles’.
+People who had enjoyed hiring boats bought their own or wanted a property that back onto a canal.
+Many new groups sprang up to promote the restoration of individual canals that were thought to be lost forever.
+In the last twenty years, there has even been a few new waterways built.
+In 2012 the British Waterways Board, who had managed the canals since the 1960’s, evolved into the Canal and River Trust.
 This new body gave people the opportunity to make monthly subscriptions to help keep the network viable and develop it in new ways.
 Many inner-city industrial sights fronting canals have been transformed into sort-after locations.
-The centre of Birmingham, near Gas Street Basin, is a prime example and very recently the Regent's Canal, behind King's Cross station in London.
+The centre of Birmingham, near Gas Street Basin, is a prime example and very recently the Regent’s Canal, behind King’s Cross station in London.

 Time for the simple pleasure